 The SPSS is an eight-week program.
 It consists of three courses: a methods course, a course on the analysis of complex sample survey data, and a hands-on daily workshop.
 Students enrolled in these three courses are considered Fellows in the Program.
 The methods and the analysis courses may be taken without being a Fellow.
 However, the workshop cannot be taken alone.
 Fellows receive a certificate upon successful completion of the program.

-To apply for the Sampling Program for Survey Statisticians (SPSS), please complete the SPSS application and submit it with a completed Summer Institute application and your resume no later than March 20, 2021.
-Please be advised the deadline for the Kish Fellowship application is April 16, 2021.
+To apply for the 2023 Sampling Program for Survey Statisticians (SPSS), please look for the SPSS application and submit it with a completed Summer Institute application and your resume in 2023.